avsm/oxcaml-icfp-tutorial/ACTIVITY2.md

 #### Why Atomics Work: Mode Crossing

-From the tutorial: "Atomic references mode cross both contention and portability, meaning they are always uncontended and always portable, regardless of the kind of the ['a] type parameter."
+Atomic references mode cross both contention and portability, meaning they are always uncontended and always portable, regardless of the kind of the `['a]` type parameter.

 This is why `Atomic.t` solves the parallelism problem:
 - **Always `uncontended`**: Multiple domains can access atomically without data races